ss77a/ayame/README.md

 <img src="lighthouse-score.png" align="right"
      alt="ayame Lighthouse Score" width="100" height="358">

-**ayame** is a free and open-source template to make your website using **Astro + Tailwind CSS**.
+**Ayame** is a free and open-source template to make your website using **Astro + Tailwind CSS**.
 Ready to start a new project and designed taking into account best practices.

 ## Features